kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/04_Suspend.md

 ![](./assets/4-suspend/RunConfiguration.png)

 Then while running `main` with this option, the coroutine name will be attached to the thread name.
-You can also modify the template for running all the Kotlin files and enable this option by default.
+We can also modify the template for running all the Kotlin files and enable this option by default.

 In our case, all the code runs on one coroutine, the mentioned above "load contributors" coroutine, denoted as `@coroutine#1`.

 However, in this version, while waiting for the result, we don't reuse the thread for sending other requests, because we have written our code in a sequential way.
 The new request is sent only when the previous result is received.
-`suspend` functions treat the thread fairly and don't block it for pure "waiting", but it doesn't yet bring any concurrency to the picture.
+`suspend` functions treat the thread fairly and don't block it for "waiting", but it doesn't yet bring any concurrency to the picture.
 Let's see how this can be improved.